 Researcher Jason Greenberg Motamedi, whose work concentrates on support for English learners, is participating in a symposium on ways to examine English learner progress beyond that of a single, homogenous group.
 His presentation focuses on how student characteristics ― gender and home language ― as well as background knowledge are related to how quickly students learn English.
 “It’s important for researchers to examine differences as they investigate English learner outcomes,” he says.
 “It is important to teachers that they understand that their English learners are not all the same and need differentiated support, and it is vital that students receive the support that they need.”

-A researcher who specializes in statistical methods and serves as the discussant in one of the conference’s distinguished paper sessions, Malkeet Singh sees the the sharing of ideas that lead to developing better research questions and the gleaning of knowledge that applies to multiple research areas as some of the benefits of the AERA annual meeting.
-“Using statistical methods is like viewing through a telescope and a microscope at the same time, providing insights from a global perspective and revealing hard-to-see relationships.
-Hence, educational issues becomes clearer, and utilization of data-based evidence to improve school and student outcomes becomes self-evident,” he says.
+A researcher who specializes in statistical methods and serves as the discussant in one of the conference’s distinguished paper sessions, Malkeet Singh sees the benefits of the AERA annual meeting as the sharing of ideas that lead to developing better research questions and the gleaning of knowledge that applies to multiple research areas.
+“Statistical methods are like the telescope and a microscope that enable us to explore education data that provide more meaningful understanding of educational issues, and also to utilize data-based evidence to improve school and student outcomes,” he says.